microsoft/AcademicContent/Workshop/6. HPC and Containers/HPC HOL/SLURM Linux Cluster HOL.md

 <a name="Exercise3"></a>
 ## Exercise 3: Prepare the Python script ##

 With the SLURM cluster up and running and the images uploaded to blob storage, you are now ready to modify the Python script that processes the images with information enabling it to access the storage account.
-The script is named **slurmdemo.py** and is located in this lab's "resources" directory.
+The script is named **slurmdemo.py** and is included in lab resources.
 You can use any text editor that you're comfortable with.
 There is no need to be concerned about how line breaks are encoded, because after uploading these scripts to the cluster's master node, you will run a utility to insert Linux-style line breaks into each script.

 1. Return to the Azure Portal and to the resource group containing the cluster.
 In the resource group's blade, click the storage account to open a blade for the storage account.